AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Last `n` in array

 The `bottomN` function is used to return the last `N` items in an array, when sorted in ascending order based on the given numerical expression.
+This function returns an array.

 **Format**